Join WCRB's Brian McCreath for a preview of the Boston Symphony Orchestra's summer season, with music by Dvorák, Ravel, Mendelssohn, and more.

-The season, announced this morning, begins with Mahler's Symphony No. 2, the "Resurrection," on Friday, July 7th, led by Nelsons.
+The Tanglewood season begins with Mahler's Symphony No. 2, the "Resurrection," on Friday, July 7th, led by Nelsons.
 After a Saturday night Boston Pops concert with conductor Keith Lockhart that pays tribute to Stephen Sondheim, the BSO plays another Mahler Symphony - the Fourth, with soprano soloist Kristine Opolais - on Sunday afternoon.

 During the following weekend, Nelsons conducts all three BSO concerts, which are anchored by a Saturday night performance of Wagner's opera Das Rheingold.
 On the previous night, the spectacular Russian pianist Daniil Trifonov is the guest soloist in a concerto by Mozart, and on Sunday, violinist Anne-Sophie Mutter plays the world premiere of Markings, a piece written for her by Boston Pops Laureate Conductor John Williams.

 Thomas Adès comes to Tanglewood for a series of concerts that include a collaboration as pianist with the Emerson Quartet.
 He'll also conduct the Boston Symphony in a program that includes his own music alongside Beethoven's Emperor Concerto, with soloist Emanuel Ax.